 Targeted therapy: Because EHE is made up of cells that form blood vessels, some doctors are trying treatments that target tumor blood vessels.
 These treatments are called anti-angiogenics.

 Immunotherapy: Immunotherapy uses different treatments to help the body’s immune system kill tumor cells.

 Embolization: In some cases, blocking the blood flow to the tumor, called embolization, can help shrink and kill the tumor.

 Does epithelioid hemangioendothelioma run in families?

 No, EHE is not passed down in families.

 How does epithelioid hemangioendothelioma form?

-We think that in EHE, chromosomes (the parts of your cells that contain all of your genes) break apart and get put back together in the wrong way.
+We think that in EHE, chromosomes (the structures in your cells that contain all of your genes) break apart and get put back together in the wrong way.
 This can cause cells to not function like they should.
 In most EHEs, the WWTR gene that makes the TAZ protein joins with the CAMTA1 gene.
 In a small number of EHEs, the YAP gene joins with the TFE3 gene.
 TAZ and YAP work together to drive growth and scientists are looking at ways to block them.
 Doctors may look for these changes in chromosomes to confirm that the cancer is EHE.

 What is the prognosis for someone with epithelioid hemangioendothelioma?